Economic outlook & predictions from Europe’s CFOs has been saved

 How the supply-side problems and inflation unfold in 2022 are a big uncertainty for the future.
 But for the time being CFOs are confident about demand and revenues, and their strategic orientation remains expansionary.

 Read the full report to understand the economic prospects for Europe through the eyes of leading CFOs.

 About the European CFO Survey

-Since 2015, Deloitte has conducted the European CFO survey, giving voice twice a year to senior financial executives from across Europe, providing an overview of business sentiment and expectations for investments and hiring.
-The data for the Spring 2021 edition was collected in March 2021 and garnered responses from 1,559 CFOs from a wide range of industries in 19 countries: Austria, Belarus, Denmark, Finland, Germany, Greece, Iceland, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Russia, Spain, Sweden, Switzerland, and the UK.
+Since 2015 Deloitte has conducted the European CFO survey, giving voice twice a year to senior financial executives from across Europe.
+The data for the Autumn 2021 edition were collected in September 2021 and garnered responses from 1,330 CFOs in 17 countries and across a wide range of industries.

 European CFO Survey - Spring 2020

 A perspective on COVID-19

 European CFO Survey - Spring 2019